Kitchens

 Above: Porcelain Countertop

-Porcelain slabs or tile often resembles, marble, wood or other materials found in nature– without the same level of upkeep.
-Countertops are heat and stain resistant and the large format is a great option for oversize kitchen islands.
+Porcelain slabs or tile often resemble, marble, wood, or other materials found in nature– without the same level of upkeep.
+Countertops are heat and stain-resistant and the large format is a great option for oversize kitchen islands.
 They’re also suited for outdoor kitchens as they can withstand temperature fluctuations and are resistant to UV light.
 Porcelain does not need to be sealed.
 However, the raw material and fabrication costs will be higher than other choices.

 Above: Wood Butcher Block Countertop